How to buy Resolute Mining (RSG) shares

 Learn how to easily invest in Resolute Mining shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Resolute Mining Limited is a gold business based in Australia.
-Resolute Mining shares (RSG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.99 – an increase of 1.54% over the previous week.
+Resolute Mining is a gold business based in Australia.
+Resolute Mining shares (RSG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollar.
 Resolute Mining has a trailing 12-month revenue of around $574.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Resolute Mining

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.